conradakunga/Blog/_posts/2020-11-04-posting-messages-to-microsoft-teams-with-code.md

 ---
 layout: post
-title: Posting Messages To Microsoft Teams With C#
+title: Posting Messages To Microsoft Teams With Code
 date: 2020-11-04 20:48:20 +0300
+categories:
+    - C#
+    - .NET
+    - Microsoft Teams
 ---

 [Microsoft Teams](https://www.microsoft.com/en-us/microsoft-365/microsoft-teams/group-chat-software) makes use of an API, the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/overview), that is leveraged to push data into, and pull data out of various Microsoft Products, chiefly Office 365.